 Post occupancy evaluation and building performance

-Indoor environment, occupant well being, comfort and productivity;
+Indoor environment, occupant health, well being, comfort and productivity;

 Sustainable urban practices and environmental design

 The nexus between design process and environmental outcomes in green buildings;

 Environmental Rating Tools.